 Denzil Wraight - Italian Keyboard Instruments |

 However, quill has the reputation of being sensitive to changes of temperature and humidity.
-This problem is mainly due to the choice of quill material.
+This problem appears to be mainly due to the choice of quill material.
 I have found swan feathers to yield durable quills, just as Martin Skowroneck has already reported, and senstivity to humidity and temperature has not been a problem.

 Reference: Martin Skowroneck.
 Cembalobau (Bochinsky, Bergkirchen, 2003), pp. 89-94 (in German), pp. 226-228 (in English)